Why Indian Entrepreneurs are Shifting their Bases to Singapore?

 Small and Medium Enterprises (SMEs)

-Singapore has understood the importance of having a strong and flourishing SMEs sector.
-These entities help in keeping the unemployment rates down.
-India has also implemented similar strategies, however, raising funds or the capital has always been a big problem in India.
+Singapore has understood the importance of having a flourishing SMEs sector to keep the unemployment rate down.
+So, it has formulated strategies to encourage business owners to form a company in Singapore.
+India has also implemented similar strategies, however, raising funds or the capital has always been a big problem for the new business owners.

 The corruption and influence plays a great part in raising funds.
 A project file moves from one table to another only if money changes hands.
 The initiative was there but with the lack of proper follow-up, the SME sector in India is facing grave problems.